microsoft/MLOps_VideoAnomalyDetection/README.md

 1. [Fine Tuning](./docs/fine_tuning.md) - Perform transfer learning with pretrained model onnew data.
 1. [Hyperparameter tuning](./docs/hyperparameter_tuning.md) - Tune hyperparameters with HyperDrive.
 1. [Anomaly Detection](./docs/anomaly_detection.md) - Use Model errors for detecting anomalies.

+## Contribute

+We invite contributions to this repository.
+The preferred method would be to fork this repository and to create a pull request.

 ## References / Resources